 It is a very versatile essential oil with a unique and enduring scent that pleases almost everyone who experiences it.

-For all of the purists out there who desire the soothing full-on ambient essence of lavender permeating throughout their home or business, there’s nothing more genuine then our Restful Lavender diffuser oil.
+For all of the purists out there who desire the soothing full-on ambient essence of lavender permeating throughout their home or business, there’s nothing more genuine than our Lavender Balsam and Santal Lavender Sage diffuser oils.

 This king of lavender-based fragrances streams with a head note marked by clean, fresh aspects of its namesake.